Choose another writer in this calendar:

 Agnar Mykle was born in Trondheim, the son of Ole Elias Karlsen Myklebust, a professional musician in a military band, and Emma Gustavsdatter Ramfjord.
 In his childhood Mykle suffered from asthma and spent long period at home.
 Before entering at University of Economical and Political Sciences in Bergen, Mykle earned his living in 1936-37 as a teacher and principal at small schools in Finmark.
 After finishing his studies, he continued his career as a teacher, lecturer, and took odd jobs.
 He also worked closely with labour organizations.
 In 1936 he married Ruth Benzen.

 Mykle began to write in during World War II.
-In 1947 Mykle went with his second wife, Axeliane ("Jane") Christine Kielland Holm, to Paris to study puppetry at the Académie des Compagnos de la Marionette.
+In 1947 Mykle went with his second wife, Axeliane ("Jane") Christine Kielland Holm, a puppeteer, to Paris to study puppetry at the Académie des Compagnos de la Marionette.
 He then studied theatre in England in 1951, and in the United States on a Fulbright scholarship.
 These activities led to the foundation of the Norwegian Puppet Theatre, run by Jane and Agnar Mykle.
 At the Norwegian Broadcasting Company Mykle was employd by AOF, the workers' education association, for some years.